Which Age Group Is The Most Susceptible To Suggestion

 The rapid evolution of digital technology presents new frontiers in understanding suggestibility.
 Social media algorithms, personalized content delivery, and artificial intelligence-driven recommendation systems create unprecedented opportunities for targeted influence.
 Younger generations, who have grown up with these technologies, may develop different neural pathways for processing information compared to older adults who adopted these tools later in life.

 Research suggests that frequent exposure to rapidly changing digital stimuli may actually enhance certain aspects of cognitive flexibility while potentially weakening others, such as sustained attention and deep analytical thinking.
-This paradox requires careful consideration as we develop guidelines for healthy technology use across all age groups Not complicated — just consistent.
-That's the whole idea..
+This paradox requires careful consideration as we develop guidelines for healthy technology use across all age groups And that's really what it comes down to.
+But it adds up..

 Future Research Directions